google-deepmind/dm-haiku/README.md

 **Haiku is Sonnet for JAX.**

-Haiku is a simple neural network library for JAX developed by some of the authors of Sonnet (a neural network library for TensorFlow).
+Haiku is a simple neural network library for [JAX](https://github.com/google/jax) developed by some of the authors of [Sonnet](https://github.com/deepmind/sonnet), a neural network library for TensorFlow.

 NOTE: Haiku is currently **beta**.
-We have been testing Haiku with a number of researchers for several months and have reproduced a number of experiments at scale.
-Please feel free to use Haiku, but be sure to test any assumptions and to let us know if things don't look right!
+A number of researchers have tested Haiku for several months and have reproduced a number of experiments at scale.
+Please feel free to use Haiku, but be sure to test any assumptions and to [let us know](https://github.com/deepmind/haiku/issues) if things don't look right!

 ## Overview

-A key design goal of Haiku is to allow an easy transition from Sonnet and TensorFlow to JAX, preserving the OO Sonnet programming model of using Modules to manage state while allowing full access to the pure functional world of JAX.
+[JAX](https://github.com/google/jax) is a numerical computating library that combines NumPy, automatic differentiation, and first-class GPU/TPU support.

-We also want to make random numbers easier to manage safely in JAX.
+Haiku is a simple neural network library for JAX that enables users to use familiar **object-oriented programming models** while allowing full access to JAX's pure function transformations.

-We believe that building neural networks with Haiku in JAX is a fun and simple experience which plays well with the rest of the JAX ecosystem.
+Haiku provides two core tools: a module abstraction, `hk.Module`, and a simple function transformation, `hk.transform`.

-We achieve this by providing a module abstraction, `hk.Module`, and a simple function transformation, `hk.transform`, that allows you to write functions that make use of modules in an OO and "impure" way but turn those functions into pure functions that can be used with `jit`, `grad`, `pmap`, `vmap` etc.
+`hk.Module` behaves like `snt.Module`: `Module`s are Python objects that hold references to their own parameters, other modules, and methods that apply functions on user inputs.

-Apart from new features (such as `hk.transform`), we aim to match the API of Sonnet 2.
-Modules, methods, argument names and defaults should match.
-Many users have found Sonnet to be a productive programming model in TensorFlow and we would like to enable the same experience in JAX.
+`hk.transform` turns functions that use these object-oriented, functionally "impure" modules into pure functions that can be used with `jax.jit`, `jax.grad`, `jax.pmap`, etc.

 ## Why Haiku?